rails/rails/guides/source/caching_with_rails.md

 page and action caching you will need to add `actionpack-page_caching` and `actionpack-action_caching` to your `Gemfile`.

-By default, action controller caching is only enabled in your production environment.
+By default, Action Controller caching is only enabled in your production environment.
 You can play around with caching locally by running `rails dev:cache`, or by setting [`config.action_controller.perform_caching`][] to `true` in `config/environments/development.rb`.